Review: Biathlon training using a Garmin Vivoactive 3 watch

 Insights shows you how you compare to the rest of the population.
 For example I log more sleep hours than 84% of other people in my age group and gender.

-You can use the Garmin to track weight.
-I find measuring your weight isn’t that useful but I do it nevertheless to see if there are any long term trends.
+You can use the Garmin to track your body weight.
+Body weight isn't a very useful statistic for most athletes but I do it nevertheless to see if there are any long term trends.

 VO2 Max calculator